 We work closely with the Local Authority and other providers to agree the range of local services and clear arrangements for making appropriate requests.
 Some services may be commissioned directly.

 We have access to a range of outside agencies for additional support.
-For more information please refer to http://www.eastsussex.gov/children and families/specialneeds/local offer/default.htm.
+For more information please refer to https://isend.eastsussex.gov.uk/

 Some of our staff have undertaken specialist training.
 These include: